jgcoliveira/ECommerce--Sales-Business-Review/README.md

 ## 4. Data Cleaning using MySQL

-Now that we have our data stored in mySQL, we can begin to analyse each table by:
+Now that we have our data stored in a SQL database, we can begin to analyse each table by:
 1. Understanding the business context by assessing the logical relationships between data in different columns;
 2. Searching for inconsistencies and data errors, then taking the appropriate corrective measures.